I love animals and I love doing research, so I combine the two to bring you some fact-filled articles on animals around the world.

 One of the most common problems for snake owners is stuck shed.
 This was mentioned in the above section but it can happen if the humidity in the enclosure is too low.
-Low humidity and cold enclosures are mainly the culprit of this issue but it can also happen to healthy juvenile snakes who aren’t experienced enough with shedding and may need some help.
+Low humidity and cold enclosures are mainly the culprits of this issue but it can also happen to healthy juvenile snakes who aren’t experienced enough with shedding and may need some help.
 A shallow warm bath usually fixes the problem of stuck or chunk shedding but if it persists or is being particularly stubborn a vet visit is the way to go.

 Respiratory infections are also common among tropical snakes if the husbandry conditions are not correct.
 An enclosure that is too cold or contact with another sick snake can transfer the infection to your snake.
-Snakes can’t cough so when they get mucus or fluid in their throats they can’t expel it like we can.
+Snakes can’t cough so when they get mucus or fluid in their throats they can’t expel it as we can.
 This can accumulate and cause infections in their lungs and airway.
 If left untreated, it can be fatal so it’s important to watch closely for signs of a respiratory infection regularly.
-The symptoms of a respiratory infection are:
+The symptoms of respiratory infection are:

 - Blowing bubbles from the nostrils and mouth

 - Heavy or labored breathing

 - Laying in their basking area longer than normal